notquitethereyet/FF-LSTM-MusicGen/README.md

 ## Features

-* Train an LSTM model with PyTorch to generate MIDI music
+* Train an LSTM model with PyTorch to generate MIDI files
 * Support for data augmentation and temperature sampling for diverse outputs
 * Lightweight and modular codebase